wwk3j/sshPostGIS/arcmap2psql2geoserver/README.txt

 Make sure to only input shapefiles, or else the dialog progress screen will state an improper input message.
 Make sure shapefiles are a maximum of 12 characters, start with a letter, and alphanumeric.
 Feature classes will be incompatible
+If the shapefile has an epsg or wkid unsupported by geoserver, it will respond back with the 404 error.

 Server-where the current connection between the PostGis database will be facilitated.
 Note: